 Researchers who have used gBlocks Gene Fragments have commented on the significant differences between these dsDNA fragments and other technologies.
 Dr Mark Rieder, VP of Operations at Adaptive Biotechnologies, called this new tool “a game changer.”
 Adaptive Biotechnologies uses gBlocks Gene Fragments to optimize their next generation sequencing assays, and Dr Rieder told us that they knew this technology would allow them to make a better assay and do so faster than if they made the necessary constructs in-house.
 In addition, the sequence verification that IDT performs on gBlocks Gene Fragments meant that Adaptive Biotechnologies’ scientists did not have to worry about assembly errors.

 These are only 2 examples of gBlocks Gene Fragments applications.
-Other interesting applications of these dsDNA fragments are listed in Table 1 and several have been highlighted in the IDT DECODED newsletter.
-We also provide a long list of citations and downloadable protocols at www.idtdna.com/gblocks.
+Other interesting uses of these dsDNA fragments, which include applications like CRISPR genome editing and next generation sequencing, are highlighted in the Related Citations sidebar.
+You can find more citations and downloadable protocols at www.idtdna.com/gblocks.

 More innovations to come